nelsonjchen/milkdo-bot/README.md

 Runs on Cloudflare Workers to take advantage of their reliable and scalable infrastructure.

+Idea is to use the conversational data model to better translate *conversations* and not just phrases.

 ## Usage

 Talk to DialohBot on Telegram.
 You can invite and/or kick the bot into a group chat, and it will respond to messages from the users in the whitelist to translate.